Package 'preventr'

 app()

-Estimate risk of cardiovascular events using the American Heart Association (AHA) Predicting Risk of cardiovascular disease EVENTs (PREVENT) equations.
+Estimate risk of cardiovascular events using the American Heart Association (AHA) Predicting Risk of cardiovascular disease EVENTs (PREVENT) equations, with optional comparison to their de facto predecessor, the Pooled Cohort Equations (PCEs) from the AHA and American College of Cardiology (ACC)

 Description

-estimate_risk() and est_risk() are the same function, with the latter being a literal copy of the former just for those who favor syntactical brevity (i.e., a function synonym).
+estimate_risk() and est_risk() are the same function, with the latter being a function synonym for those who favor syntactical brevity.

-Estimation includes both 10- and 30-year risk of 5 events:
+Estimation via the PREVENT equations includes both 10- and 30-year risk of 5 events:

-• This outcome includes atherosclerotic CVD (ASCVD) and heart failure as defined below
+• Total cardiovascular disease (CVD), which includes atherosclerotic CVD (ASCVD) and heart failure as defined below

-• This outcome includes coronary heart disease (CHD) and stroke as defined below
+• ASCVD, which includes coronary heart disease (CHD) and stroke as defined below

 • Heart failure (often abbreviated HF, but not herein)

-• This outcome includes nonfatal myocardial infarction (MI) and fatal CHD
+• CHD, which includes nonfatal myocardial infarction (MI) and fatal CHD

 • Stroke